 The basics of planting grass seeds on hard soil

-Dealing with the hard soil is a best option in the long run.
+Dealing with the hard soil is the best option in the long run.

 The absence of heavy traffic allows air to exist in some of the void space between soil particles.
 Grassroots need this air!
 So, compact soil that doesn’t have much air available isn’t going to be the best for grass roots and turf.